 A dental bridge is a series of artificial teeth.
 The bridgework is supported by an anchor on either side of the gap to hold the false tooth in place.
 With a bridge, we can restore one or more consecutive missing teeth.
-Dental bridge treatments are part of the restorative dentistry services Joseph P. Cavallo offers to the public in Woodbridge, VA.
+Joseph P. Cavallo offers dental bridge treatment in Woodbridge, VA.
+Dental bridge treatments are part of our restorative dentistry services.

-A bridge can be supported by natural teeth, dental implants, or a combination of the two.
+A bridge uses the support of natural teeth, dental implants, or a combination of the two.
 When natural teeth support the bridgework, we place a dental crown for additional support and stability.

 The Benefits of Dental Bridges

 Dental bridges offer several benefits for patients missing one or more teeth.
 Of course, bridges fill the gap of your missing teeth.
-However, they can provide numerous benefits to your oral health.
+But, they can provide many benefits to your oral health:

 Dental Bridge Treatment in Woodbridge, VA